airshipit/shipyard/doc/source/multi-distro-support.rst

 command:

 DISTRO
-  parameter to identify distro specific Dockerfile, ubuntu_bionic (Default)
+  parameter to identify distro specific Dockerfile, ubuntu_focal (Default)

 DISTRO_BASE_IMAGE
   parameter to use different base image other than what's used in DISTRO